 In contrast, the more advanced HDR brachytherapy removes these limitations.

-Greater ability to confirm the radiation to the unique tumor
+Greater ability to conform the radiation to the unique tumor

 The source moves through each catheter in 5mm steps, called “dwell positions.”
 The dwell positions that the source stops at, and the length of time it dwells there, determines the radiation dose and distribution.
 This allows for an unlimited choice of source strengths, unlike with LDR.